cdl-geneseo/geneseo-dictionary/F/Finals.md

 # Finals

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Finals

 Created by  Megan Rumore on May 07, 2022

 (noun) end of term exams that last 1-2 weeks.
 98% were familiar with this term when surveyed.
 2% did not know the definition.
 (Rumore, A-F, 2022)